jacebenson/cedar/docs/versioned_docs/version-2.0/uploads.md

 ### Customizing the body limit for requests

-The default body size limit for the Redwood API server is 100MB (per request).
+The default body size limit for the Cedar API server is 100MB (per request).
 Depending on the sizes of files you're uploading, especially in the case of multiple files, you may receive errors like this:

 ```json
 {